riahalz/Shadows-On-The-Sands/README.md

 'Shadows On The Sands' is a mystery/thriller visual novel game developed using Python and the Ren'Py engine.

-Will you and friends successfully expose your corrupt manager at Umi Grill Restaurant, piece together the clues and bring justice to the shores?
+Will you and friends successfully expose your corrupt manager at Umi Grill Restaurant, piece together the clues and serve justice to the shores?

 Free to play on itch.io